Chris Pratt And Anna Faris’ Divorce: 5 Reasons Marriage Stopped Working Out Include Cheating, Movies & More

-Chris Pratt and Anna Faris shocked Hollywood fans when they announced that they will be ending their eight-year marriage.
-They announced this via her Instagram and since then, more details on their marriage stop working out has come out.
-A couple deciding to split comes from a myriad of different reasons and that’s also the case for The Guardians of the Galaxy star and Scary Movie actress.
+Chris Pratt and Anna Faris shocked Hollywood fans when they announced that they would be ending their eight-year marriage.
+They announced this via her Instagram, and since then, more details on their marriage stop working out has come out.
+A couple deciding to split comes from a myriad of different reasons, and that’s also the case for The Guardians of the Galaxy star and Scary Movie actress.

 Here are five reasons why their marriage came to a dissolution.